 If you conduct initial screening interviews, remember that the questions asked should help you assess how the candidates satisfy the job qualifications.
 If you screen someone by phone or Skype, you should screen all semi-finalists by phone or Skype, even if one or more of them are internal or local candidates who could easily talk with the search committee in person.

 Allocate the same amount of time for each call.
 When possible, at least two search committee members should participate in the calls, and ideally these should be the same individuals for each call.
 The committee members who make the calls should then report information learned to the entire committee.

-Prior to inviting finalists for interviews, the search committee must route through PageUp a Request to Interview, and receive approval from the EO Office or Human Resources as appropriate.
-The CRTC provides this approval for professional staff or tenure-track faculty recruitments, and Human Resources provides this approval for classified staff searches.
+Prior to inviting finalists for interviews, the search committee must route through PageUp a Request to Interview, and receive approval from CRTC or Human Resources as appropriate.
+CRTC provides this approval for professional staff or tenure-track faculty recruitments, and Human Resources provides this approval for classified staff searches.

 In submitting the Request to Interview in PageUp, dispositions, or reasons for non-selection, must be provided for all applicants not being requested as Finalists or Alternate Finalists.
 Detailed instructions on how to enter dispositions in PageUp, and how to route a Request to Interview for approval are provided in the Applicant Management and Request to Interview Reference Guide provided on the Western PageUp Resources webpage.
 For additional information, see the below section on “Entering Applicant Applicant Dispositions into PageUp."